John M. Landrum

-John Morgan Landrum (July 3, 1815 – October 7, 1861) was a Democratic U.S. Representative from Louisiana serving in the 36th Congress.
+John Morgan Landrum (July 3, 1815 – October 7, 1861) was a Democratic U.S. Representative from Louisiana serving in the 36th Congress from 1859 to 1861.

 Shortly after Louisiana seceded from the Union in January 1861, Landrum vacated his seat.

 Life and career

 Born in Edgefield District, South Carolina, Landrum pursued classical studies at South Carolina College (now the University of South Carolina) at Columbia, graduating in 1842.
 He taught school for several years as he studied law.
 He was admitted to the bar in 1844 and commenced practice in Shreveport, Louisiana.

 Political career

 He served one term as mayor of Shreveport in 1848 and 1849.

 Landrum was elected in November 1859 as a Democrat to the 36th Congress, taking 73% of the vote against Opposition Party candidate M.A.
 Jones.
 He remained absent from Congress from February 5, 1861, to the end of the 36th Congress following Louisiana's secession from the Union.